-- Ability to capture audio from different types of audio sources (analogue, VoIP, RoIP, AoIP and ISDN), at the same time - hybrid recording. - Live and real-time monitoring (listening) of recordings in progress on the system itself or on a remote PC with the aid of a PC client application. - Feature-rich archiver which can create searchable archives of recordings on CD, DVD or BD discs, USB keys or drives and network drives, either automatically or on-demand. - Automated self-cleaning mechanism that removes obsolete recordings automatically and on regular intervals to keep the system operating endlessly. - Automated transcoder which compresses audio to free space on the on-board hard drives. - SNMP agent capable of generating SNMP alarms (traps). - SMDR integration for a number of popular PBXes.
+- Ability to capture audio from different types of audio sources (analogue, VoIP, RoIP, AoIP and ISDN), at the same time - hybrid recording. - Live and real-time monitoring (listening) of recordings in progress on the system itself or on a remote PC with the aid of a PC client application. - Feature-rich archiver which can create searchable archives of recordings on CD, DVD or BD discs, USB keys or drives and network drives, either automatically or on-demand. - Automated self-cleaning mechanism that removes obsolete recordings automatically and on regular intervals to keep the system operating endlessly. - SNMP agent capable of generating SNMP alarms (traps). - SMDR integration for a number of popular PBXes. - Fully internationalised user interface; all menus and software available in multiple languages. - Role based access control.